 |New versions of RAML has poor support for tools.||Swagger lacks in good developer tools.|

-On clear observation, RAML is the better option as Swagger is built on general schema support, even higher versions do not show much required improvement.
-RAML has been improved over past and keep its current priorities with providing generic support for schemas.
-Both languages produce good API’s despite their differences, strong documentation and compatibility are Swagger’s plus being a bottom-up approach whereas RAML being top-down approach.
-Based on User’s requirement, one can consider using Swagger or RAML.
+On clear observation, RAML is the better option as Swagger is built on general schema support; even higher versions do not show much-required improvement.
+RAML has been improved over the past and keep its current priorities by providing generic support for schemas.
+Both languages produce good API’s despite their differences; strong documentation and compatibility are Swagger’s plus a bottom-up approach, whereas RAML is a top-down approach.
+Based on the User’s requirement, one can consider using Swagger or RAML.

 This is a guide to RAML vs Swagger.
 Here we discuss the difference between RAML vs Swagger along with key differences, infographics and a comparison table.
 You may also have a look at the following articles to learn more –